timo2009/admin/README.txt

-This is the Admin by Timo Streich
+# The Admin by Timo Streich

-In each Version a readme file explains, how to use this version
+Each version includes a **README** file explaining how to use that version.

-All rights reserve
+---

+## Version 1.2 and Later

+1. Download the latest version.
-From version 1.2 onwards, download the latest version, open it on the server where it is to run and log in with the following data:
+2. Open it on the server where it is to run.

-Username:

-inizialUser

-Password:

-#12-34important

-After the login you have to change your login Datas and you login again, then you can use the admin
+3. Log in using the following credentials:

+   - **Username:** `inizialUser`
+   - **Password:** `#12-34important`

+4. After logging in, **change your login credentials**.
+5. Log in again with your new credentials.
+6. You can now use the admin panel.

+---

-Upgrade to Version 3:
+## Upgrading to Version 2 to 3
-!!! see readme in Version 3 !!!

-When you want to upgrade (until 2.x), save your content of .htusers.txt in src/.htdatabase/ and replace the rest.
+**Important:** See the README included in Version 3.

+## Upgrading normal (also from 3.1 to 3.2, ...)

+1. Save your `.htusers.txt` file from `src/.htdatabase/`.
+2. Replace the rest of the files with the new version.